illmade-knight/ai-power-mvp/services-mvp/dataflows/gardenmonitor/gcpdeploy/readme.md

 This step is run locally.
 It connects to GCP to create resources and then generates deployment scripts tailored for a specific environment.

 1. **Update services.yaml**: Open the services.yaml file and set the correct project IDs and any other environment-specific values (like the default\_region or mqtt\_broker\_url).
 2. Run the Provisioning Script:
+   At the moment vendoring is required as there are replace mod directives - a vendor flag can turn off vendoring if needed (will be false by default in future).
 From your terminal, run the provision.go script from within the deploy directory.
 Use the \-env flag to specify your target environment.
    * **For the Test Environment:**
      \# This will save the scripts in your project's root directory
      go run provision.go \-services-def=../services.yaml \-env=test \-output-dir=../